#freedom, #opportunity, American, march for our lives, Uncategorized

 Picture it: It’s a chilly, dreary Tuesday morning, probably November 2nd, you are in the car, flipping through radio stations.
 The cusp of the holidays are approaching.
 You are not feeling anything in particular, perhaps even a little numb or dead inside.
 Probably chasing a hangover of some kind; from sugar, booze or your drug of choice.
 You are going through the motions of whatever tasks you have on your pointless agenda.

-Suddenly, you hit a pause of silence on the radio; you hear those glorious drums…the chills involuntarily run up your spine, arm or the back of your neck.
+Suddenly, you hit a pause of silence on the radio; then you hear those glorious drums…the chills involuntarily run up your spine, arm or the back of your neck.
 A gasp or slight smirk emerges on your previously despondent face. …Next thing ya know, you are belting out “FEED THE WOORRLLLDDD!”
 And “the only gift they will get this year is LIFE”….

 Life?